KevinAst/svelte-native-forms/src/util/ui/tw-themes/README.md

 may need three distinct shades for your primary context color:
 `primaryLight`, `primary`, and `primaryDark`.

-In **DCT** you have a choice when defining your context color shades:
+In **tw-themes** you have a choice when defining your context color shades:

 - you can define your own shade nomenclature _(e.g. `primaryLight`, `primary`, `primaryDark`)_